tic-tac-token/ttt-book/src/chapters/1/about-solidity.md

 # About Solidity
 Over the course of these workshops, we're going to be learning [Solidity](https://docs.soliditylang.org/), the main smart contract programming language used on [Ethereum](https://ethereum.org/), the most popular general purpose programmable blockchain.
-Solidity works anywhere the Ethereum Virtual Machine (EVM) does, and there are growing number of EVM-compatible blockchains that support Solidity contracts.
+Solidity works anywhere the Ethereum Virtual Machine (EVM) does, and there are a growing number of EVM-compatible blockchains besides Ethereum that support Solidity contracts.

 For the first few weeks we won't spend too much time on Ethereum fundamentals.
-Instead, we'll treat Solidity like any other programming language without worrying too much about the execution environment.
+Instead, we'll treat Solidity like any other programming language without worrying too much about its unusual execution environment.
 However, those details will start to creep in as we proceed through these workshops.
-If you want a really good grounding in Ethereum (or a review), I recommend [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook), which is available for free online.
+If you want a really good grounding in Ethereum fundamentals (or a review), I recommend [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook), which is available for free online.

 > **Solidity Resources**
 >